 - It is the responsibility of the student/parent/guardian to request missed assignments within the requested timeframe. - Students shall be given the number of days equal to the number of days absent to turn in completed make-up work.
 Assignments may be provided, when possible, in advance of a lawful absence if requested by a parent/guardian at least five days in advance of the absence and approved by the principal or designee.
 Submission of the make-up work provided in advance is required upon the return of the student to school unless extenuating circumstances have been documented. - The teacher shall provide the required make-up work in accordance with the method chosen by the teacher and shall collect and correct the make-up work.
 A reasonable timeline for the completion of the work will be established by the teacher.
-It is recommended that this exchange of completed and newly assigned work be done on a weekly basis. - The student will be accountable to complete all assigned make-up work. - All make-up work will be graded in accordance with the regular classroom grading policy as long as it is completed within the established timeline. - The make-up work requirements for students who have been suspended or expelled shall comply with COMAR 13A.08.01.11 as follows: - Students suspended for more than three school days, or expelled, and who are not placed in an alternative education program, shall receive daily classwork and assignments from each teacher which shall be reviewed and corrected by the teachers on a weekly basis and returned to the student; - The principal of the school shall assign a school staff person to serve as liaison between the teacher and the suspended/expelled student and parent/guardian to provide communication weekly about classwork assignments and school related issues by phone or email.
+It is recommended that this exchange of completed and newly assigned work be done on a weekly basis. - The student will be accountable to complete all assigned make-up work. - All make-up work will be graded in accordance with the regular classroom grading policy as long as it is completed within the established timeline. - The make-up work requirements for students who have been suspended or expelled shall comply with COMAR 13A.08.01.11 as follows: - Students who are suspended or expelled, and who are not placed in an alternative education program, shall receive daily classwork and assignments from each teacher which shall be reviewed and corrected by the teachers on a weekly basis and returned to the student.
+COMAR requires makeup work for one or more days of suspension, not just three or more; - The principal of the school shall assign a school staff person to serve as liaison between the teacher and the suspended/expelled student and parent/guardian to provide communication weekly about classwork assignments and school related issues by phone or email.